modernweb-dev/web/docs/learn/web-development/es-modules.md

 };
 ```

 This doesn't work in the browser, as it doesn't know what to do with CommonJS modules.
-A lot of code is still written as CommonJS modules.
+While node now supports es modules natively, a lot of code is still written as CommonJS modules.
 If you want to use a library written in CommonJS, there are a couple of options to look into.

 ### Look for an es module distribution